energized36/1800_202410_DTC08/README.md

 Here are the steps ...

 - Open index using Five server extention
-- Sign up an email and passowrd
+- Sign up an email and password
 - Start loggin your expenses
+- View expenses through category page

 ## 5. Known Bugs and Limitations

 Here are some known bugs:

-- Hamburger menu in log in page doesnt
+- Hamburger button in the menu doesnt load
-- ...
-- ...

 ## 6. Features for Future